Diya Menon: Early life

 Diya Menon was born on 27 December 1992 in Ottapalam, Kerala, India, to Muralidharan Menon and Sindhu Muralidharan Menon.
 She has an elder sister, Dheepthi Kapil, who is also a television actress.

 She completed her primary education at Mrs. Bullmore School in Coonoor, Tamil Nadu, before her family relocated to Coimbatore.
 She completed her secondary schooling at Sri Nehru Vidyalaya, Coimbatore, graduating in 2010.
 She later pursued a Bachelor of Business Management degree at Sri Krishna Arts and Science College, Coimbatore, followed by a postgraduate degree in International Business.

 Career

 Diya Menon started her career in 2015 appearing as a television host in the challenge-competition show Super Challenge hosting the show alongside other anchors Deepak Dinkar, Rishi, Aadhavan and Kavitha.
 She also hosted shows on Sun Music such as Krazy Kanmani, Suda Suda Chennai and Call Mela Kasu.
-During an interview in 2017, she was asked if she would ever consider debuting as an actress and appearing in films.
-She replied to the question by stating "I have no interest and won't appear in any films".

 Personal life

 Diya Menon married Karthik Subramanian, a cricketer on a Singapore state-level team.
 Diya and Karthik were in a three-year relationship before they were married.
-After marriage Diya and her husband migrated to Singapore for good where she currently resides.
-She is now a citizen of Singapore.
 On 20 August 2022, Diya gave birth to a baby girl.